aragon/taiko-contracts/TEST_TREE.md

 ├── Given The proposal is already executed
 │   ├── When calling getProposal being executed
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve being executed │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when listed on creation, appointing someone else now)
+│   ├── When calling canApprove or approve being executed │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when listed on creation, appointing someone else now)